The Intent, implementation and Impact of our Curriculum

 Our aims are to fulfil the requirements of the National Curriculum for Geography by providing a broad, balanced and inclusive curriculum and by ensuring the progressive development of geographical concepts, knowledge and skills.
 Finally, we strive to develop and instil an enjoyment and love for Geography.

-Here at St Nicholas, we aim to inspire in children a curiosity and fascination about the world and its people which will stay with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, alongside developing a deeper understanding of the Earth’s key physical and human processes which will enable them to explain their Geographical thinking.
+We aim to inspire in children a curiosity and fascination about the world and its people which will stay with them for the rest of their lives; to promote the children’s interest and understanding of diverse places, people, resources and natural and human environments, alongside developing a deeper understanding of the Earth’s key physical and human processes which will enable them to explain their Geographical thinking.

-At St Nicholas, Geography is taught discretely from a scheme called Voyagers.
+We teach discretely from a scheme called Voyagers.
 The topics taught in each class show clear progression through the year groups and help to support pupil’s development in Geographical vocabulary as this becomes more complex as the children move through the school.

 At the start of each topic, children are given an opportunity to explain or revisit their previous learning by completing a ‘previous knowledge’ grid, they will then move on to posing their own questions about the topic as a way of encouraging their curiosity.
 Further down the school, this will be done as a class, scribed by the teacher/LSA.
 At the end of the topic, children are given the chance to revisit their learning and their questions.
 They will then fill in the ‘learn’ part of their knowledge grid to show what they have learned during the topic.